Optimising Images for the Web: A Guide for Designers

 Consider the image format.

-As you have seen earlier, many image file type formats exist, like JPG, JPEG, SVG, GIF, and PNG.
-Every format has its pros & cons; choosing the correct format will improve your images' quality.
+As you have seen earlier, many image file formats exist, like JPG, JPEG, SVG, GIF, and PNG.
+Every format has its pros & cons; choosing the correct format will improve the quality of your images.
 For example, JPG is best for photographs, PNG is best for images with transparent backgrounds, and Vector graphics SVG will be the best format.

 Use lazy loading

 Instead of loading everything, lazy loading will load certain things when needed.
-This will load one by one of the parts of your website when the user scrolls the page.
+This will load one part of your website at a time as the user scrolls the page.
 Based on your CMS, you could enable it using different methods to improve loading speed.
-For example, WordPress sites have many plugins like Nitropack, WP-optimize, etc.
+For example, WordPress sites have many plugins like Nitropack, WP-Optimise, etc.

 Minimise HTTP requests